maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption> My glass is well protected and ready to go in the sandblaster</figcaption>
 </figure>

-I then loaded the sandblaster with glass beads (200-300µm) and connected to compressor and the vacuum cleaner to their respective inputs and outputs.
+I then loaded the sandblaster with glass beads (200-300µm) and connected it to the compressor and the vacuum cleaner to their respective inputs and outputs.

 <figure> <center>
   <img src="./../../img/mod03/glassBeads.jpg" alt="logo text" width="80%" />